 Rotate Your Supplies

 It’s always important to take note of your purchase and expiration dates.
 Employ a First In, First Out (FIFO) strategy with all your supplies.
-This way you can make sure that you consume the freshest food available on hand.
-This eliminates waste and makes for a more organized storage system.
+This way, you can make sure that you consume the freshest food available on hand.
+This eliminates waste and makes for a more organized survival food storage system.
 Here’s how you can make your very own DIY FIFO rack.
-Also, make sure to restock your supplies as often as every six months.

-Make an Inventory The Things You Need
+Make an Inventory of the Things You Need

-You don’t want to just chuck everything you can think of in your survival storage.
+You don’t want to just chuck everything you can think of in your survival food storage area.
 That’s impractical and very costly.
 To maximize space and efficiency, as well as your budget, you have to come up with an inventory of things that you use throughout the year.

 Label Everything Properly

 Keep an organized shelving system.
 Organize your supplies by type and remember to put labels on everything.
-Most importantly, note the expiry dates on your supplies so you know when to restock.
+Most importantly, note the expiry dates on your supplies, so you know when to restock.

-Protect Your Food From Pests and Insects
+Protect Your Food from Pests and Insects

-Protect your food from these threats by inspecting your storage area first.
-Make sure that it’s free from rodents and insects by fumigating it beforehand.
+Protect your food from these threats by inspecting your survival food storage area first.
+Make sure it’s free from rodents and insects by fumigating it beforehand.
 You can also use oxygen absorbers to ward off pests.
-Keep your storage area clean and get rid of spoiled food that may attract the presence of these pests.
+Keep the area clean and get rid of spoiled food that may attract the presence of these pests.

 Don’t Put All Your Eggs in One Basket

 Your food stash will disappear with them, too.
 So, try to diversify your storage spaces.
 This article even suggests using a commercial storage unit.
-We’re not entirely sure how that would work without exposing you to looters or non-preppers but you might want to look into that.
+We’re not entirely sure how that would work without exposing you to looters or non-preppers, but you might want to look into that.
 You can also check out these creative storage ideas for a small home.

 Store Food You Like

 A lot of debate usually surrounds this tip.
 Some parties argue that when SHTF, you’re not really in a position to be picky with what you eat.
 True, in an extreme survival situation you’ll be forced to eat just about anything, like Bear Grylls and those poor critters.

-So here’s our two cents: since you’re stocking up food for an emergency—food that you might have to eat for days on end—make sure you’re stocking up on nice, familiar food.
+So here’s our two cents: since you’re preparing food for an emergency—food that you might have to eat for days on end—make sure you’re stocking up on nice, familiar food.
 Focus on shelf-stable food that you and your family normally like to eat.
-This is especially important for families with little children or elderly, who tend to be picky with food.
+This is especially important for families with little children or elderly folks, who tend to be picky with food.

 Food items that serve multiple purposes can save a lot of space in your survival pantry.
 For example, vinegar can be used for cooking as well as for cleaning.
 Stock food that you can get creative with, like rice or beans.
 These food items can be prepared in various ways and can be mixed and matched with other food in your pantry.

 Make sure you know how to cook your food.
 Sounds simple enough, but a lot of preppers make this mistake.
-For example, some people tend to store a sack of flour or wheat but don’t have any idea how to bake bread from scratch, or would not have access to baking implements at all.
+For example, some people tend to include a sack of flour or wheat in their survival food storage but don’t have any idea how to bake bread from scratch.
+Or they don’t have access to baking implements at all.